ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

     The listing of ``ls /`` will be different inside and outside the container.

 .. note::
-    When trying to run commands that require superuser priveleges, you may encounter the following error:
+    When trying to run commands that require superuser privileges, you may encounter the following error:

       sudo: /usr/bin/sudo must be owned by uid 0 and have the setuid bit set